-Stem rust on barberry leaves In Britain, airborne spores generally originate from South West Europe and North Africa, so initial infection occurs when air movements are appropriate.
+Stem rust on barberry leaves

+In Britain, airborne spores generally originate from South West Europe and North Africa, so initial infection occurs when air movements are appropriate.
 Subsequent spread can also occur within season within the UK.
 The optimum temperature is in excess of 20°C, so suitable air movements must be associated with high temperatures.
 Temperatures below 15°C inhibit development of the disease, so it rarely occurs under UK conditions.

-Importance In the UK, severe outbreaks of the disease are extremely rare and yield losses very small.
+In the UK, severe outbreaks of the disease are extremely rare and yield losses very small.
 Movement of the disease from barberry hedgerows can result in the infection of a small number of wheat plants in close proximity (e.g. field edges) very late in the season.

 Stem (black) rust life cycle

 Stripe smut

-Pathogen

 Urocystis occulta

-Crops affected

-Wheat Barley Oats Rye Triticale
+Rye

-Hosts

 The pathogen specifically infects rye.

-Symptoms

 This disease differs from the other types of smut that affect UK cereals because symptoms can be seen not only on the ears, but also on the stems and leaves.
 The disease affects only rye, producing long, dark blisters in stripes that run parallel to the veins.
 These eventually rupture to expose the spores.

-Life cycle

 The pathogen that causes this disease is both soilborne and seedborne.
 Soilborne inoculum is more important with this disease than with the other smuts that affect UK-grown cereals.
 Developing grains in the ears are contaminated by wind-blown spores, but the spores remain on the seed surface.
 As with bunt, seeds are infected during germination.

-Importance The disease is sporadic in occurrence and rarely causes significant loss.
+The disease is sporadic in occurrence and rarely causes significant loss.